 Ms. Griffin is on campus Monday, Wednesday, and Friday.

 Mrs. Hebl is dedicated to help students succeed in the areas of academic, social, and emotional well-being.
 Mrs. Hebl offers students support through individual/small group counseling, crisis intervention, classroom guidance lessons, and connections to outside community resources.

-Mrs. Hebl is on campus Monday, Wednesday and Thursday.
+Mrs. Hebl is on campus Monday through Thursday.